NEW BOOKS • • • All of Sanora Babb's work is now in print!

 A memoir of how the author experienced pioneer life in a one-room dugout, eye-level with the land that supported, tormented and beguiled her; where her family fought for their lives against drought, crop-failure, starvation, and almost unfathomable loneliness.
 Learning to read from newspapers that lined the dugout’s dirt walls, she grew up to be a journalist, then a writer of unforgettable books.

 This novel of a gambler and his family is almost entirely autobiographical.
 The father, a complex and magnetic man, is portrayed from the perspective of his willful and proud daughter Robin.
-This rich character study of the classic American individualist also presents a picture, rare at the time of its original publication, of a brave, self-reliant young woman.
+This rich character study of the classic American individualist also presents a picture, rare at the time of its original publication (1958), of a brave, self-reliant young woman.

-A vivid, firsthand account of the migrant labor camps in California in the 1930s from Sanora Babb's field notes and her sister Dorothy's photographs.
+A vivid, firsthand account of the FSA migrant labor camps in California in the 1930s from Sanora Babb's field notes and her sister Dorothy's photographs.
 Edited with an introduction and commentaries by Douglas Wixson.

-Writings on Sanora Babb
+Resources on Sanora Babb

 Editor Michael C. Steiner has assembled a group of distinguished scholars who explore the lives and works of sixteen progressive western intellectuals, authors, and artists, ranging from nationally prominent figures such as John Steinbeck and Carey McWilliams to lesser-known writers such as Carlos Bulosan.
-Chapter 5 is Radical by Nature: Sanora Babb and Ecological Disaster on the High Plains, 1900-40.
-(University of Oklahoma Press, 2013)
+Chapter 5, Radical by Nature: Sanora Babb and Ecological Disaster on the High Plains, 1900-40, is by Douglas Wixson.
+He writes: "Her radical regionalist voice foregrounds and dignifies the ordinary and gives expression to timeless social injustices such as homelessness, poverty, discrimination, inequality, economic hardship, and repression of dissent."(University of Oklahoma Press, 2013)